-1990's - Humber was the first college to offer graduate certificates to university graduates whom, after attaining a general arts or science degree, require specific, job-related training.
+1990's - Humber was the first college to offer Ontario Graduate Certificates to university graduates who, after attaining a general arts or science degree, require specific, job-related training.
 The college began planning to respond to the needs of a more global, information-based workplace.
-The need for higher education with international recognition led to baccalaureate education.

 2001 - Following provincial Ministry consent, Humber began offering the University of New Brunswick-Humber collaborative Bachelor of Nursing degree.
 Today it is the largest Bachelor of Nursing program in Ontario.

-2002 - Humber welcomed the inaugural class of the University of Guelph¬-Humber, which offers integrated degree-diploma programs through a partnership between the University of Guelph, and Humber College Institute of Technology & Advanced Learning.
+2002 - Humber welcomed the inaugural class of the University of Guelph-Humber, which offers integrated degree-diploma programs through a partnership between the University of Guelph and Humber College.

 2003 – On February 10, 2003, the provincial Ministry of Training, Colleges and Universities designated Humber College as an Institute of Technology and Advanced Learning.
 This designation enabled Humber to develop and offer bachelor degrees.
 The objective was to offer up to 15 per cent of programming in baccalaureate degrees.